apache/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/ssl-session-api.en.rst

 This hook is invoked when a change has been made to the ATS session cache or a session has been accessed from ATS via OpenSSL.
 These hooks are only activated if the ATS implementation of the session cache is in use.
-This means :ts:cv:`proxy.config.ssl.session_cache.enabled` has been set to 2.
+This means :ts:cv:`proxy.config.ssl.session_cache.value` has been set to 2.

 The hook callback has the following signature